NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 One could even outsource all delegation operational practice to another party with an DNAME on the `_deleg` label on the apex of the delegating zone.

 Additional to the legacy methods, a delegation may be outsourced to a third parties by having RRs in AliasMode.
-Unlike SVCB, DELEG allows for more than a single DELEG RR in AliasMode in a DELEG RRset, enabling outsourcing a delegation to multiple different operators.
+Unlike SVCB, IDELEG allows for more than a single IDELEG RR in AliasMode in a IDELEG RRset, enabling outsourcing a delegation to multiple different operators.

 ## DNSSEC protection of the delegation {#dnssec-protection}